 The range of accommodation that can be encountered is vast, varying from 5-star international hotel chains to back-packing dormitories and campsites.

 Hotels and resorts.
 Even in most rural areas it is usually possible to find some small room, bungalow, resort or simple accommodation.
 Rooms prices, other than in dormitories, are priced per room, either dual or single occupancy.
 Expect to pay additional for a third person.
-As a general rule newly constructed rooms are a better bet than older ones, as maintenance is not usually a priority.
+Firm to hard beds are the norm in Thailand.
+As a general rule, newly constructed rooms are a better bet than older ones, as maintenance is not usually a priority.

 National Park Accommodation.
 Most parks have chalets and bungalows for rent near the park headquarters.
 However, these accommodations are usually with several rooms, so targeted for families and larger groups.
 For one or two persons it's usually more cost effective to stay nearby, but outside the park.
 Park accommodation, although clean, is often rather basic with cold showers and fans only.
 A further complication of using park accommodation is that it must be booked and paid for in advance.
 Bookings can be made online, although credit cards are not accepted, through the Thai Parks website.
 One alternative for those outside Thailand is to use an agent, such as Thai Forest Booking website, that will charge a service fee.
 Note that during the wet season some parts of parks and sometimes the whole park is closed to visitors.
 A list of closures can be found here.